 9th Planet videos will be available to young people who are registered users of the Ability Online network.
 As a bonus, Tad Shy will be participating on website forums to make friends and share his experiences about being on the Spectrum.

 Ability Online is a free, monitored and secure online social network that allows young people with disabilities, chronic illnesses or other challenges to connect with friends, share stories and updates, and most of all feel included.
+Having a disablity does not stop you from becoming a Computer Geek, everyone has the right to explore the world of internet.
 No other organization offers a program where the child can be in the safety of their home, using a computer or tablet, to interact with other children facing similar challenges,

 The service just celebrated its 20th anniversary and has helped more than 40,000 registered members since its inception, including 2,000 current active members.
 Most come from Canada, with about 23 per cent from the United States and about 2 per cent from the United Kingdom and Australia.